 If a student is late to Period 1, she must report to Reception before going to class.
 She must only be admitted to class with a late slip from Reception.

 The data office ensures all information about our students and their families is up to date and correct.
 It is imperative that all caregiver information is kept up to date on our database.
 If you have moved, switched emails or place of work, please email email@example.com.

 The College IT Office is open daily from 8.00am – 4.00pm.

 Assuming that the laptop has met the requirements provided and has not had its default connection settings altered, the school’s ICT centre will able to provide an internet connection.
 This will include a printing service via the internet.

 While our technical staff will endeavour to support students with any connection issues, they cannot perform hardware repairs to students’ laptops.
-The same applies to trouble-shooting if the laptop’s default settings have been drastically altered.
+The same applies to trouble-shooting software issues due to neglect.